Staff Funding

 The shelter was designed by Joseph Williams and is made of sustainable eco-friendly materials including bamboo for the uprights and a stretchable fabric awning.
 The awning can be taken down and packed away easily when not in use, which makes the shelter almost invisible.

-The Friends shared the cost of the shelter with the 833 Lottery, and Lucy and her team also contributed to it.
-We hope that lots of classes will be glad of its shade and shelter during our increasingly hot summers.
+The Friends shared the cost of the shelter with the 833 Lottery, and SWT.
+We hope that lots of groups will be glad of its shade and shelter during our increasingly hot summers.

 Sea Kale Film